syh369/Chat-Application-Using-Python-Socket-And-UDP-Protocal/Yuanhao Shen, ys3609.md

-# Yuanhao Shen, ys3609
+# Yuanhao Shen
-## CSEE4119_PA1
+## Computer Network Project

-For PA1, I used python as the programming language for socket programming.
+I used python as the programming language for socket programming.
 The libraries or packages are all pre built-in python packages, includes: json, sys, socket, and threading.

 My application includes two classes:
 - Server